Seltsam1/VBA-analysis-of-financial-data-from-green-energy-stock-performance/README.md

 - Total Stock Volume (sum of volume per ticker symbol) into column L

+## Other Comments

+Screen shots are provided for sample output.
+Three files are for the base VBA script.
+Three additional files for the advanced VBA script.

 ## Licensing

 The code in this project is licensed under MIT license.